Pairwise optimal coupling of multiple random variables: Optimality of disagreement bounds

 \subsection{Combinatorial improvements}

-By more careful combinatorial analysis, we get the following extension of \cref{prop:1/n-bound} which shows that $F(x)$ is a lower bound at rational points in which the denominator is large in comparison to the numerator.
+By more careful combinatorial analysis, we get the following extensions of \cref{prop:1/n-bound} which show that $F(x)$ is a lower bound at rational points in which the denominator is large in comparison to the numerator, as well as at $1-1/n$. \cref{prop:k/n-bound} is proved here, while the proof of \cref{prop:near1} is deferred to the end of \cref{sec:comb2}.

 \begin{prop} Any disagreement bound $f$ must have

 \end{prop}